Tado Smart Thermostat full review

-We have run the Tado for over two years now, and our energy costs have dropped, although it's impossible to pin this all on that Tado - but just having such a device does make the householder more keen to save heating and other energy costs around the home.
+We have run the Tado for over three years now, and our energy costs have dropped, although it's impossible to pin this all on that Tado - but just having such a device does make the householder more keen to save heating and other energy costs around the home.

 Using such a system is a revelation in monitoring and controlling your domestic heating, and we're confident that savings are there to be made.
 The more control you have the more money you’ll save, and with sky-high energy prices right now you'd be silly to ignore all solutions.
-(See also: Genius review.)

 Why buy a smart thermostat?

 What’s the most expensive bit of tech kit in your house?
 HD TV?
 Super-slim laptop?
 Apple iMac? iPhone?
 Audio system?
-In most houses one of the priciest chunks of tech is the humble but expensive boiler.
+In most houses, one of the priciest chunks of tech is the humble but expensive boiler.
 A new, energy-efficient boiler will likely set you back £1,200-£2,500 including installation – that’s more than most smart TVs or laptops.

 The real cost of a boiler is much higher, as an inefficient one will be costing you hundreds of pounds a year in wasted energy.
 One option, especially if your boiler is over 15 years old, is to replace with a new energy-efficient model.
 The average savings when replacing a “G” rated boiler is £225 per year.
 If your existing boiler has a more efficient rating of “D” you can still expect to save as much as £65 per year by replacing it.
 Even considering the cost of a new combi boiler purchase and installation you’ll be saving money in the long run – maybe as early as 5-7 years.